ilario/disk-data-scrambler/README.md

 ## To run

-* Copy the source code all but the last line
+* Copy the source code
 * On the victim host log-in as root
 * On the victim host run: python3
-* Paste the code from step 1
+* Paste the code
-* Type destroy("/dev/XYZ") and return key twice
+* Type `destroy("/dev/XYZ")`
 * After a few hours, hit Ctrl-c

 NOTE: "/dev/XYZ" is the partition or device name that will LOSE ALL THE DATA.

 WARNING: Watch out for Fat-finger errors.
-The data will be gone forever so DOUBLE-CHECK what PARTITION or DEVICE you are typing in.
+The data will be gone forever so **DOUBLE-CHECK what PARTITION or DEVICE you are typing in**.

 WARNING: Running this script for days in cloud services may cost if you are charged for disk write IOPs.